bernieplug/eepelican/content/blog/5-uses-ee-lists.md

 ![Large Orders Filtered](/images/blog/2017/07/large-orders-filter.png)

-You can also track which customers have placed the largest orders, and reach out to them to arrange special deals and cement their status as a loyal customer.
-Exporting with this filter active will only export the filtered data, allowing you to explore subsets of data offline with your spreadsheet software of choice.
+Additionally, exporting with this filter active will only export the filtered data, allowing you to explore subsets of data offline with your spreadsheet software of choice.

 ### 4) Search for Patterns in Reviews